 Why good retirement villages are the cure for loneliness

 Winter seems to be the peak season for loneliness.
 Perhaps it’s because Christmas is coming and everyone else, on television at least, seems to be enjoying enormous family get-togethers and endless parties, which makes us mere mortals wonder why we are so unpopular.
-Partly it’s because of the miserable weather that makes venturing out less enticing and more difficult, especially if it’s icy.
+Partly it’s because the miserable weather makes venturing out less enticing and more difficult, especially if it’s icy.
 Either way, it can be a difficult season, especially if you are older and living alone.

-The government recently announced its plan to tackle loneliness all year round.
+Some time ago, the government announced its plan to tackle loneliness all year round.
 One of its main ideas was ‘social prescribing’, where GPs will prescribe dance classes or attendance at community groups.
 While there is no doubt that social contact is essential to tackle loneliness, and befriending charities and community organisations do an amazing job, it can be hard for someone whose confidence is low to take that first step and turn up to a place where they may know no-one.
 It’s rather like exercise – we all know it’s good for us, but actually putting our trainers on and getting out there is easier said than done.

 Another part of the government’s loneliness strategy will be conducting research into innovative community-led housing projects to understand how they can help tackle loneliness and support social connections.
 We know from experience that retirement villages are an extremely effective solution to the problem of loneliness.
 Having a choice of things to do, places to go and people to see, all easily accessed from your doorstep with no need to travel if you don’t want to, means no matter what the season you can find company, somewhere to be and something to do.
 Many of the residents at Lynwood Village find themselves busier than they’ve been in years and friendships flourish with this new sense of purpose.